startxfr/docker-images/Services/README.md

 If you're used to work with redhat like and distribution, you would prefer start working from a container based on this distribution rather than ubuntu or debian like distributions.
-OS, services and application you will find here will be closer to your favorite distrbution
+OS, Services, VDI and application you will find here will be closer to your favorite distribution

 Please **read each container manual** for more information on how you can use it in your project and start using stable or experimental services in your applications